qzhang503/proteoQ/README.md

     Proteomics Using Tandem Mass Tags.
     <https://github.com/qzhang503/proteoQ>.

+2. For a specific version, for example 1.2.2.2:
+    `devtools::install_github("qzhang503/proteoQ@1.2.2.2")`

+3. If not, try `devtools::install_github("qzhang503/proteoQDA")`

-2. See <https://www.uniprot.org/proteomes/> for lists of UniProt proteomes
+4. See <https://www.uniprot.org/proteomes/> for lists of UniProt proteomes

-3. There are cases that the same peptide sequence being assigned to different proteins remain unambiguous.
+5. There are cases that the same peptide sequence being assigned to different proteins remain unambiguous.
 For example, peptide `MENGQSTAAK` can be found from either the middle region of protein `NP_510965` or the N-terminal of protein `NP_001129505`.
 In case of